 Using a V5 Robot Brain for Robot Skills Challenge Field Control

 Per Appendix B of the VRC Change Up Game Manual, competition teams now have the opportunity to run Robot Skills Matches using a V5 Robot Brain as their field controller via the Field Control App.
+View the video below for an overview of how this works.

 Installation of the Field Control App